Benedicto Kiwanuka: Biography

-Kiwanuka's Death
+Death

 Kiwanuka was killed on 22 September at Makindye Military Prison.
 Western accounts described a prolonged execution which, according to eyewitnesses, involved Kiwanuka's ears, nose, lips, and arms being severed, a disembowelling, and castration before he was finally immolated.
 Other sources claimed that, rather than being tortured, Kiwanuka was personally shot by Amin.
 Kiwanuka's death was not acknowledged as an execution, with Amin instead publicly blaming it on Obote's supporters and even launching a police investigation.
 Kiwanuka's killing was the first of a series directed against leading figures in the Baganda and Ankole tribes, aimed at curbing their power.

 Legacy

 Kiwanuka's grandson, Mathias Kiwanuka, played defensive end for Boston College's American football team, and was the New York Giants' first round pick in the 2006 NFL draft, eventually winning two championships with the team.

 In 2018, a monument was dedicated to him at the request of Ugandan president Yoweri Museveni.